our digital manufacturing ecosystem

 We’re happy to announce that the Fictiv platform now includes six new CNC machining materials: four metals and two plastics.
 In addition to Aluminum, 3 Stainless Steel alloys, ABS, Nylon, Delrin, and Polycarbonate, you can now order 3-day CNC machined parts in:

 Read on for an overview of each material.
-For further information on these new materials, as well as Fictiv’s CNC machining capabilities, visit the Fictiv Capabilities Guide.
+For further information on these new materials, as well as Fictiv’s CNC machining service capabilities, visit the Fictiv Capabilities Guide.
 To compare material properties, download our CNC material datasheet.

 Overview: Scratch-resistant plastic material.